coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-an-air-gapped-offline-computer.md

 To use the `cardano-cli` binary on your air-gapped, offline computer you must also install the `libsecp256k1` library that you installed on your hot nodes.
 Use the following procedure to install `libsecp256k1` without connecting your air-gapped, offline computer to the Internet.

+{% hint style="info" %}
+Alternately, thanks to [TerminadaPool](https://terminada.io/), if you prefer you can [create your own Debian (DEB) package](https://github.com/TerminadaPool/libsecp256k1-iog-debian) to install `libsecp256k1` offline.
+{% endhint %}

 **To install the `libsecp256k1` library on your air-gapped, offline computer:**

-1. On the air-gapped, ofline computer, open the `$HOME/.bashrc` file using a text editor, and then add the following lines at the end of the file:
+1. On the air-gapped, offline computer, open the `$HOME/.bashrc` file using a text editor, and then add the following lines at the end of the file:
 ```bash
 export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
 export PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH"